 Meet the Staff

-Joanne Knoesel holds the following degrees: Masters of Science in Nursing Education from NYU, Bachelor of Science Degree in Community Health Education from Hunter College, and Associate Degree in Applied Science, Nursing, from Niagara County Community College; ANCC Board Certified Medical-Surgical Nursing.
-She is currently enrolled in a Nursing PhD program at City University of New York Graduate Center.
+Joanne Knoesel holds the following degrees: Master of Science in Nursing Education from NYU, Bachelor of Science in Community Health Education from Hunter College, and Associate Degree in Applied Science, Nursing, from Niagara County Community College; ANCC Board Certified Medical-Surgical Nursing.
+She is currently enrolled in a nursing PhD program at City University of New York Graduate Center.